 To learn more about dependent eligibility and coverage, see your Summary Plan Description.

-Most providers will file claims for you electronically.
+Medical providers will file claims for you electronically.

 For vision claims for a non-VSP provider, your provider will guide you on how to file for reimbursement.

-For all non-medical, prescription drug, dental or vision claims, you must submit a claim to the Fund Office at the following address:
+For non-medical, prescription drug, dental or vision claims, you must submit a claim to the Fund Office at the following address:

-Fund Administrator Iron Workers’ Tri-State Welfare Fund
+Iron Workers’ Tri-State Welfare Fund

 If you’re an active employee eligible for coverage on the date of your death, your beneficiary will receive a Life Insurance Benefit or an Accidental Death & Dismemberment (AD&D) Insurance benefit (if applicable).
 Your beneficiary must contact the fund office and provide the required information to receive these benefits.